toebeann/gib/README.md

   plan to fix this in an update.
 In the meantime, you can workaround this by renaming the shell script to `run_bepinex.sh` as needed.

+- Relative paths are currently not supported and providing them will lead to strange issues.
+If you encounter an issue after having provided a relative path, please run the script again, this time providing absolute paths.
+You can provide absolute paths easily by simply highlighting the file in Finder, pressing `Option Command C`, then `Command V` in terminal to paste.

 ## License

 gib is licensed under the